samridh-dev/votess/joss/paper.md

 Users can invoke `votess` in three ways: through the C++ library, a command-line interface `clvotess`, and a Python wrapper interface `pyvotess`.
 The C++ library offers a simple interface with a `tessellate` function that computes the mesh.
-The Python wrapper, pyvotess, mirrors the functionality of the C++ version, with native numpy array support, providing ease of use for Python-based workflows.
+The Python wrapper, mirrors the functionality of the C++ version, with native numpy array support, providing ease of use for Python-based workflows.

 The behavior of `votess` can be fine-tuned with run time parameters in order to